THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Additionally, you can find small problems and get them fixed before they turn into major financial burdens.

-There are 25 easy ways to stay cool this summer.
-I like to combine many of these tips and tricks for staying cool to help me survive the summer heat and keep my electric bill in check.
+I like to combine many of these tips and tricks for staying cool to help me survive a summer heat wave and keep my electric bill in check.

 With a little thought and ingenuity, you can beat the heat and not suffer through the summer heat.

 At the same time, you can keep your electric bill at a level that allows you to pay it in full.